reorreo/Paper_notes/paper/ITE-MTA.md

 21. [Augmentation Strategies for Learning With Noisy Labels(CVPR2021)]
 22. [Understanding deep learning (still) requires rethinking generalization(2021)]
 23. [Making Deep Neural Networks Robust to Label Noise: A Loss Correction Approach(2017)]
+24. [Learning From Noisy Labels By Regularized Estimation Of Annotator Confusion(2019)]
+25. [Are Anchor Points Really Indispensable in Label-Noise Learning?(2019)]
 ---